jopemachine-playground/code-replacer-vscode-plugin/README.md

 ## How to use

-1. Activate the plugin by command.
-Activating commands are as follows.
+1. Activate the plugin using below methods.

-### keyboard shortcut
+### 1 - keyboard shortcut

 **(windows) <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>R</kbd>**